sseidel16/ByzantineIson/README.md

 * Frequency changes changes gradually and audio buffers blend for a smooth transition
 * Volume changes gradually
 * Sound sets all work on the native layer with instant switching between notes
 * The delay moving from note to note has been fixed.
-Switching is now more or less instant.
+Switching is now more or less instant
+* Preference features:
+  * Audio preferences
+    * Preference for base note slider (discrete vs continuous)

 Known issues:
 * Player is not destroyed and created properly
-* Nasty bug where OpenSLES objects are not handled correctly causing the app to hang when navigating back and forth between pages a few times.
+* This bug is being avoided and will not occur (it is kept here because it was not completely fixed and seemingly harmless code changes could trigger it again): Nasty bug where OpenSLES objects are not handled correctly causing the app to hang when navigating back and forth between pages a few times.
 This can freeze up the entire device and force a (simulated) battery pull so be careful.

 Future features:
 * Add layout preferences
   * Preference for notes arrangement (grid vs list)
-  * If grid, preference for row vs column major
+  * If grid, preference for flow direction by row vs by column
   * Preference for notes ordering (increasing vs decreasing)
   * Preference for total buttons below base note
   * Preference for total buttons above base note